-The evolution of the distance to Jupiter is given in Figure 8-7.
+The evolution of the distance to Jupiter is given in Figure 8-6.

-Figure 8-7: Distance to Jupiter during the LEE with Ganymede
+Figure 8-6: Distance to Jupiter during the low energy transfer to Ganymede

 9 SCIENCE PHASE AROUND GANYMEDE

 9.1 Overview

 Following the Ganymede Orbit Insertion (GOI), the Ganymede science phase consists of two distinct phases: an elliptic phase named Ganymede Elliptical Orbit (GEO) and a circular phase at 500 km altitude named Ganymede Circular Orbit (GCO-500).